Ask AI

 1. Select Mark as default

-This will be applied whether:
+The default dictionary will be applied when:

 • You're auto-transcribing from the Original Captions tab in the UI